 Q. My understanding of trend following is that if you want to make money, buy low and sell high.
 Sounds simple.
 The trick is to identify entry and exit positions and there is a host of guys out there promising that their particular system will solve all your needs.
 Right?

 A. Why do you feel entry and exit is the crucial issue in trading?
 What if you have an entry that wins 80% of the time but wins you very little money?
 And what if you only lose 20% of the time, but when you lose, your losses far exceed your wins the other 80% of the time?
 Additionally, you don’t buy low and sell high.
 Good traders buy higher and sell lower all along, focusing on how much money they are making or losing (not just winning percentages).
 Buying higher means that as a trend moves up you buy more as the price increases.
-For example, let’s say a trend begins at a price of 5 and goes up a 100.
+For example, let’s say a trend begins at a price of 5 and goes up to 100.
 Would you only want to buy at a price of 5 or 6 or 7?
 Of course not.
 Depending on your system, you might buy at 20 or 30 or even higher.
-Not sure what we mean?
-Email and ask!.

 Q. If the trend goes to 100, how do you know it in advance?